ygyesus/a2sv-web-track-task-2/README.md

 ## Project Structure

 ```
-todo-app/
+a2sv-web-track-task-1/
 ├── index.html
 ├── style.css
-└── script.js
+└── todo.ts

 ```

 - **index.html**: The main HTML file that contains the structure of the application.
 - **style.css**: The CSS file for styling the application.
-- **script.js**: The JavaScript file that handles the functionality of adding, editing, and removing tasks.
+- **todo.ts**: The TypeScript file that handles the functionality of adding, editing, and removing tasks.

+## TypeScript Details

+- The interface `Task` is defined to ensure that each task object has a consistent structure with an `id` and `task` property.
+- Type assertions (e.g., `as HTMLElement`) are used for better TypeScript type safety when selecting DOM elements.

 ## Screenshot